terra-money/research/README.md

 # Terra Research
+Codebase for Terra Research.
+Projects span all layers of the Terra stack: blockchain, stability, dApps, e-commerce and beyond.
 ## Requirements
 * Python 3.6 or above
 * Basic python packages found in requirements.txt (numpy, pandas etc)